7 Introduction to R and the Tidyverse

 # ℹ 295 more rows

-ifelse gets cumbersome easily. dplyr::case_when is more readable and scales much better for this application.
+ifelse gets cumbersome for more than two cases. dplyr::case_when is more readable and scales much better for this application.

 peng %>% dplyr::mutate(